 In the Hood: Along with the cloak, this is part of the Demon Hunter's full attire.

 Jerk with a Heart of Gold: By all accounts, the Demon Hunter is a less-than-tactful hardass who does not tolerate cowardice or show any pity for those who would surrender to destruction.
-But he or she shows a very protective side when it comes to the innocent and bears a certain amount of sympathy for those who have lost family, especially to demons like he or she has.
+But they show a very protective side when it comes to the innocent and bear a certain amount of sympathy for those who have lost family, especially to demons like they have.

 Knife Nut: The Impale line of skills which is a very powerful knife toss.

 Life Drain: Both Shadow Power and Nether Tentacles can do this, turning damage the Demon Hunter inflicts into health.

 Holy warriors from the Theocracy of Ivgorod who believe that the madness and chaos of Sanctuary are destined to be brought into order, and that it is their sacred mission to assist their thousand and one gods in doing so.
 Monks are physical attackers who are very good one to one but have difficulty with crowds.
 They use Spirit, which is built up through combos and specific moves, and can be used for devastating attacks.